ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 The PLP template renders a list of products on the active [`amp-story-page`](https://amp.dev/documentation/components/amp-story-page/?format=stories).
 Open it by tapping the "Shop Now" CTA.
 At least two associated `amp-story-shopping-tag` elements must be on the page for the PLP render.
-If only one product is on the page the Product Description Page will render when tapping the "Shop Now" CTA.

-Diagram demonstrating how product JSON renders within the PLP template.
+Diagram demonstrating how product JSON renders within the PLP template:
 <amp-img alt="A diagram of product data rendering in the PLP template" src="https://user-images.githubusercontent.com/3860311/160697611-f0e8cfd3-5470-4d0b-b24c-003b9ddec860.jpg" layout="intrinsic" width="806" height="633">

 #### Product Details Page (PDP)